rachelsanders/Flask-FeatureFlags/docs/index.rst

     feature_flags = FeatureFlag(app)

 In your Flask app.config, create a ``FEATURE_FLAGS`` dictionary, and add any features you want as keys.
+Any UTF-8 string is a valid feature name.

 For example, to have 'unfinished_feature' hidden in production but active in development::